EEN421/EEN421.github.io/_posts/Raspberry-Pi-Soil-Sensor-3.0.md

-# 🌱 Complete Raspberry Pi Zero W Soil Sensor Web Server Deployment Guide
+# 🌿 Introduction & Use Case:
+If you’ve been following the evolution of the Raspberry Pi Soil Sensor project on DevSecOpsDad.com, you know it began as a fun side experiment to bring environmental telemetry into Microsoft Sentinel.
+From the original build to the more robust Sensor 2.0 upgrade and its multi-part series overcoming the bottleneck in Azure IoT Hub, we’ve integrated soil moisture and temperature readings into Azure Sentinel, Microsoft’s cloud-native SIEM.

+But what if you want all the plant-monitoring goodness without the complexity of Sentinel, Log Analytics, or any cloud integration?

+This guide shows you how to deploy a completely self-contained Raspberry Pi Zero W soil sensor that logs data locally and hosts a mobile-friendly web dashboard over your Wi-Fi network.
+No Azure subscription, no SIEM plumbing—just real-time environmental telemetry accessible from your phone or browser.

-This guide will take you from a blank SD card to a fully functional soil sensor web dashboard.
+Whether you're a home lab enthusiast, gardener, or someone just looking to build a clean local IoT project, this stripped-down deployment keeps all the insights and skips the cloud complexity, taking you from a blank SD card to a fully functional soil sensor web dashboard.

 ## 📋 Hardware Requirements